Highgate School: Notable members of staff

-The Cholmeleian Society and notable Cholmeleians
+Notable alumni

 Former pupils of Highgate School are called Cholmeleians or Old Cholmeleians ("OCs"), after Sir Roger Cholmeley.
 The alumni are organised as the Cholmeleian Society, founded as the Old Cholmeleian Club in 1893, although annual dinners had been held since 1859.
 Both the School and the Society organise social events, and a magazine, The Cholmeleian, is published twice a year.
 Notable Cholmeleians include: